OutwalkStudios/discord-backup/README.md

     }
 });
 ```
+Note: If `toBackup` or `doNotBackup` are not provided, the module will back up all data by default.</br>

 **backupId**: Specify an Id to be used for the backup, if not provided a random one will be generated.</br>
 **maxMessagesPerChannel**: Maximum of messages to save in each channel.
 "0" won't save any messages.</br>